Faith remembered blinding light, and then she remembered a red desert with an empty yellow sky.

 “Indeed.”
 The Mountain’s Heart ate the worm with its stout yellow beak.
 Then it examined Faith with its compound emerald eyes.
 Thousands of crystalline lenses focused on the white fox.
 “We’ve met before.
 Your name is Faith.”

 “Uh-huh.
 And you’re the Heart of the Mountain!”
 Faith sat.
 “I met you during my first centipede-trip!”

 “Do you know why you’re here?”

 “Under whose supervision?”

 “Um.”
 Faith tried to remember.
 “Probably my friend Dan.”

 “I see.”
-The Heart revealed wings from its sleeves and splayed feathers on the sand.
+The Heart sprouted wings from its sleeves and splayed feathers on the sand.
 “Climb me.”